rocky-linux/documentation/docs/books/admin_guide/16-about-sytemd.md

 ## `systemd` as PID 1

-The determination of the `systemd` mount occurs by using the contents of the **/etc/fstab** file, including the swap partition.
+The `systemd` mount is determined by using the contents of the **/etc/fstab** file, including the swap partition.

-The determination of the default "target" configuration occurs by using **/etc/systemd/system/default.target**.
+The default "target" configuration is determined by using **/etc/systemd/system/default.target**.

 Previously, with SysV initialization, there was the concept of a **runlevel**.
 With `systemd`, there is also a related compatibility comparison table as shown below (List in descending order by number of dependencies):